awsdocs/aws-doc-sdk-examples/cpp/example_code/cross-service/topics_and_queues/README.md

 2. funny
 3. serious
 4. sincere
-Enter a number (or enter zero to not add anything more)
+Enter a number (or enter zero to stop adding more)
 ```

 If you add a filter, you can select one or more “tone” attributes to filter by.
 When you’re done, enter “0’” to continue.